- What is Xanax?

 It is common to feel stressed out and nervous during your lactation period.
 Opt for one of these natural ways to cope with it:

 - Take time out from your busy routine to indulge in recreational activities such as listening to music, practicing yoga, meditation or getting a body massage done.
+Listening to music while breastfeeding is known to calm the nerves and increase milk supply.

 - Take in a well-balanced diet and do not skip your meals.
 Energy-boosting foods help remain active.